cockroachlabs/developer-success/import-backup-restore.md

 Time: 880ms
 ```

 Nice work!
-The `employees` table has been successfully restored.
+The `employees_csv` table has been successfully restored.

-Next, change databases so the `workplace` database is not active and drop the entire `workplace` database.
+Next, change databases so the `workplace_csv` database is not active and drop the entire `workplace_csv` database.
 You will also need to disable `sql_safe_updates`.

 ```sql
 > USE defaultdb;